-For entry EBS assessment, with contaminants above Dutch intervention value, the site is considered contaminated.
-The EBS consultant shall provide assessment on the potential source of contamination and risk assessment study is required to resolve uncertainties with respect to the possible pollution and its associated risks to determine the need to carry out a clean up.
-The risk assessment shall cover the risk of contamination both during construction and targeted operations.
-As part of the risk assessment, mitigating measure shall also be explored to overcome the associated risks.
-The methodology of risk assessment study shall be in accordance to Singapore Standard SS593:2013 (Code of Practice for Pollution Control).
+The ESA consultant is required to perform risk assessment and provide recommendation if there is potential human health risk.
+The risk assessment shall include the risk arising from contamination to both construction and operational scenarios of the site.
+As part of the risk assessment, remediation/mitigation/monitoring shall also be explored or recommended to overcome the associated risks.
+The methodology of risk assessment study shall be in accordance with Singapore Standard SS593:2013 (Code of Practice for Pollution Control).

-Exit EBS
+Exit ESA

-In addition to the requirement of entry EBS, EBS specialist shall also make reference and compare with the entry EBS and identify the potential sources of contamination in the report for exit EBS.
-Comparison shall be made between entry and exit EBS.
-Under Polluters Pay Principle, remediation will be required when the exit EBS level indicates that the contamination level exceeds entry EBS level (First EBS level) or prevailing Dutch standards (i.e DIV).
-If the contamination is assessed to be caused by others, evidence shall be provided to JTC for evaluation and acceptance on case by case basis.
+ESA consultant shall refer to Entry ESA borehole locations and compare with the contamination level established in Entry ESA.
+Comparison shall be made between Entry and Exit ESA.
+Remediation will be required when the Exit ESA level indicates that the contamination level exceeds Entry ESA (initial baseline condition) or prevailing Dutch standards2 (i.e DIV), whichever is less stringent.
+If the contamination is assessed to be caused by others, evidence shall be provided to JTC for evaluation and acceptance on case-by-case basis.